Christina-Shen/RL-Enhanced_ASR_System/README.md

 - Features modular architecture with acoustic and language models
 - Well-established framework for validating ASR algorithms

-## Speech Aignal Data Augmentation Techniques
+## Speech Signal Data Augmentation Techniques
 Data augmentation techniques play a critical role in enhancing ASR robustness and can be categorized into:

 ### Augmentation Techniques